 Skunks are scavengers and will feed on almost anything available.

 - Don’t allow tenants to have bird feeders.
 Seeds from bird feeders not only attract unwanted skunks who feast on fallen seeds but also attract unwanted squirrels, birds, and rodents.

-- If your residents use a compost be sure to specify in the lease that any compost bin must be securely enclosed.
+- If your residents create compost gardening material, be sure to specify in the lease that any compost bin must be securely enclosed.

 - Ask the tenant to harvest garden veggies, ripe fruit, nuts, berries, daily especially anything fallen to the ground.

 - Consider removing the food sources (tree, bush, garden) altogether if it becomes a beacon for critters and source of tenant complaints.

 Make Skunks Uncomfortable

 Skunks like to hide and want to do so in a comfy location.

 - Under decks and porches use rocks and fencing to make the area unappealing or inaccessible.

 - Trim bushes and use uncomfortable mulch options.